Sex Addiction Recovery: Understanding Discovery

 Ironically, while the addict may be feeling shock or shame at the dawning realization of the damage the addiction has done in his life or feeling fear the relationship cannot survive, or remorse for the pain his partner is now experiencing, some may simultaneously feel a sense of relief.
 Secrets are a burden that when carried over time numbs the bearer to how heavy they really are.
 Letting go of those secrets during discovery can be a wake up call helping the addict to lighten the load by releasing the secrets.
 For many, beginning a recovery process instills a sense of hope that may have previously been buried.

 Dr. Janice Caudill is the founder and Clinical Director of McKinney Counseling & Recovery.
-MCR offers individual, couples, group therapy, webinars, workshops and 3-day intensives for sex addiction recovery, intimacy anorexia, intimacy deprivation and partners of sex addicts, kintsugi couple recovery intensives for wounded hearts struggling with the impact of sex addiction, infidelity, love addiction or love avoidance, intimacy anorexia, or relational trauma.
-MCR serves the McKinney, Plano, Allen, Richardson, Frisco, Prosper, Carrollton, Lewisville, Dallas and surrounding areas.
+MCR offers individual, couples, group therapy and multi-day intensives for partners of sex addicts and wounded hearts struggling with sex addiction, infidelity, love addiction or love avoidance, intimacy anorexia, or relational trauma in the McKinney, Plano, Allen, Richardson, Frisco, Carrollton, Lewisville, Dallas and surrounding areas.

 All content provided on this blog is for informational purposes only.
 It is not intended to diagnose or treat any condition, does not create a client-therapist relationship, and is not a substitute for care by a trained professional.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 The owner will not be liable for any errors, omissions, losses, injuries, or damages from the display or use of this information.